 Role search pattern: pattern used to generate the LDAP queries that will be executed to obtain the nodes that represent the roles you want to import into Virtual DataPort.

 Then, click Ok.
-The Tool will display the roles found in the LDAP server (see Import roles from LDAP wizard (2)).
-In this list, you have to select the roles you want to import and click Ok.
+The Tool will display the roles found in the LDAP server.
+In this list, select the roles you want to import and click Ok.

-You can use the text field at the bottom to search roles by their name.
+Use the text field at the top to search roles by their name.